Originally posted 04/27/2022

 What challenges can these solutions help with?
 Read on.

 SAFETY AND SATISFACTION

 Automation also means workers no longer have to perform repetitive, menial or dangerous tasks.
 For example, meat cutting is one of the most hazardous operations in food manufacturing.
 But, if automation is utilized, this risk is greatly reduced.
 Meat packing plants are now able to use robotic saws, which use computers to cut difficult pieces of meat while it’s still frozen.
+AI, while still in its early stages, can assist workers as well.
 Using tools like this decreases the risk of injury while production is simultaneously accelerated.
 Automation also allows the workforce to focus on more critical and rewarding tasks that cannot be completed any other way.